kinoraw/kinoraw_tools/README.md

 Select a strip and press 'Read EXIF data'.
 Works only with image and movie strips

-to get exif info panel you need to install exiftools:
+to get exif info panel you need to install exiftools.

     sudo apt-get install libimage-exiftool-perl